June 21, 2021 | Updated: July 6, 2022

 For teams that need to deliver more modern application experiences or operate at faster speeds, it might appear that the most obvious path is to add NoSQL datastores as a bandage to address relational shortcomings.
 But doing so requires ETL (extract, transform, and load data from one source to another), adding more complexity to data management.
 These teams quickly realize that non-relational or NoSQL databases only excel at a few select objectives, with otherwise limited capabilities (including limited query capabilities and the lack of data consistency guarantees).

-The truth is that NoSQL databases can never really replace relational databases because they’re suitable only for niche use cases.
+The truth is that simply adding on a NoSQL database to a data infrastructure, adds needless complexity, drains resources, and really only serves niche use cases.
 In the end, it’s not just one database being added and requiring management but several — one for graph data and traversals, one for time series, one for key values, and so on.
 The ever-increasing need to address diversified data workloads means a new managed database for each type of data, creating even more silos.

 The bottom line is that adding NoSQL to cover what relational databases can’t makes the data environment even more complex than it was before.